codacy/codacy-rubocop/docs/description/Style_RegexpLiteral.md

 Enforces using `//` or `%r` around regular expressions.

-NOTE: The following `%r` cases using a regexp starts with a blank or `=` as a method argument allowed to prevent syntax errors.
+NOTE: The following `%r` cases using a regexp that starts with a blank or `=` as a method argument are allowed to prevent syntax errors.

 [source,ruby]
 ----